castroitalo/echo-query/README.md

 > **Status: In Development**
 > This library is currently in the development stage and may undergo significant changes.
 Feedback and contributions are welcome!

-EchoQuery revolutionizes PHP-based SQL query generation, offering a streamlined, intuitive interface for developers.
+EchoQuery offers a streamlined, intuitive interface for developers.
 It simplifies complex SQL scripting, enhances readability, and accelerates development, making database interactions effortless and efficient for projects of any scale.

 ## Usage